UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Computing the running balance at any point in time.

 Succinctly, the running balance for a `token` and `chain` is equal to:
-- `snapshotted_running_balance + e_0 + e_1 + ... + e_n-1 + e_n` where
+- `snapshotted_running_balance + e_0 + e_1 + ... + e_n-1 + e_n + prb` where
 - `snapshotted_running_balance`: Last validated running balance for chain and token as of the latest root bundle execution in the HubPool
 - `e_i`: `E` is a series of time-ordered Deposit and Refund events involving `token` and `chain`.
 Deposit events increment the running balance by the deposited amount while Refund events decrement the running balance by the full fill amount.
 - The running balance at time `i` is equal to the snapshotted running balance plus all the effect of all events up until time `i-1`.
 - If the running balance ever exceeds the hurdle running balance as described [here](#constructing-the-poolrebalanceroot) then an adjustment needs to be made the running balance.
 For example, if the hurdle running balance is 10, and the snapshotted running balance is 1, then if 10 deposits events `e` in a row occur that send the running balance at `i` greater than 10, then the running balance at `i` needs to be decremented back to the target.
+Any of these adjustments should be added to `prb` ("pool rebalances").
-- Intuitively, this means that the running balance is aware of any `netSendAmount` adjustments applied by the next bundle proposer.
+- The `prb` will be applied to the next bundle as a `netSendAmount`.

 ## Setting the realizedLpFeePct for a Fill